 If Italy was ever to free itself of the yolk of Austrian oppression it would be now and the most powerful man in the country King Charles Albert of Piedmont-Sardinia came under intense pressure to act.
 He reluctantly mobilised his army but declined to call for a national revolt.
 The idea of a greater-Italy unified under the control of Piedmont had considerable appeal and had been a long-held ambition but he too feared revolution.

-Pope Pius IX who had fled earlier despite receiving reassurances as to his safety and the position of the Catholic Church and sanctity of the Vatican being enshrined in the constitution of the new Roman Republic now appealed to Louis Napoleon who had since seized power in France for assistance in recapturing the Papal States.
-Louis Napoleon, eager to be seen as a statesman and delighted to be considered the fedei defensor, or defender of the faith, dispatched an army to Italy to bring the Roman Republic to heel and restore the Pope to his rightful place.
+Pope Pius IX who had fled earlier despite receiving reassurances as to his safety and the position of the Catholic Church and sanctity of the Vatican being enshrined in the constitution of the new Roman Republic now appealed to Louis Napoleon who had since following a coup come to power in France for assistance in recapturing the Papal States.
+Louis Napoleon, eager to be seen as a statesman and delighted to be considered the fedei defensor, or defender of the faith, despatched an army to Italy to bring the Roman Republic to heel and restore the Pope to his rightful place.